codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ![Screen 1](http://i.imgur.com/rhRXjLIl.png)

 ### Customize Tab Indicator Color

-You can use `setCustomTabColorizer()` to change the color of the tab indicator.
+You can use `setCustomTabColorizer()` to change the color of the tab indicator:

 ```java
 // Customize tab color